frankvogt/vcf2gwas/MANUAL.md

 vcf2gwas -v test
 ```

 Besides testing the installation, this will copy the example `VCF` file `example.vcf.gz` and phenotype file `example.csv` to your current working directory.
+The VCF file `example.vcf.gz` contains pre-filtered SNP information of about 60 accessions of *A. thaliana* from the [1001 Genomes](https://1001genomes.org/accessions.html) project.
+The phenotype file `example.csv` is made up of the `avrRpm1` phenotype from the [AraPheno](https://arapheno.1001genomes.org/phenotype/17/) database for the same accessions.

 ## GEMMA models